ag-grid/devtools/DEVELOPER.md

 3. Rebase on the latest `develop` branch to incorporate upstream changes
 4. Raise a PR that targets `develop` as its base branch
 5. Wait for CI tests to pass
-6. Merge the PR using the 'rebase' merge stragegy
+6. Merge the PR using the 'rebase' merge strategy

 ### Releasing